Wealth graph

 But while there’s a limit on how much you can pay into your pension each year, there is a rule around it if your income fluctuates a lot.

-Each year, you’re allowed to pay your entire salary into your pension, up to a limit of £40,000.
+Each year, you’re allowed to pay your entire salary into your pension – this is currently capped at £60,000.

-If you’re normally a high earner, maxing out your pension is well worth it from a tax saving perspective, as long as you also bear in mind the lifetime pension allowance (currently £1,073,100).
+If you’re normally a high earner, maxing out your pension is well worth it from a tax saving perspective.

 But if your income can fluctuate a lot from year to year – and you don’t benefit from being a limited company – the pension carry forward rule could come in handy.